2300 A1A South

 Read More >>>

-Lt.
-Harrell is currently responsible for the overall administrative operations of the St. Augustine Beach Police which include but is not limited to, records management, agency budget, and multiple computer programs.
+Admin.
+Manager Jackie Parrish began her career with the St. Augustine Beach Police in 2017.
+Parrish is an experienced non-sworn with over 6 years of service in Law Enforcement Administration.
+Parrish is currently responsible for the overall administrative operation of the St. Augustine Beach Police which include but is not limited to, records management, agency budget, and multiple computer programs.
 Additionally, she serves as the FDLE Terminal Tac Coordinator, FALCON Administrator, and department’s SMARTCOP liaison.
-Lt.
-Harrell supervises the agency’s crime prevention programs, volunteers and management of the Florida Law Enforcement Accreditation process.
+Parrish supervises the agency’s crime prevention programs, volunteers and management of the Florida Law Enforcement Accreditation process.

 Read More >>>